 Here is almost everything I own all laid out, looking quite messy and unpackable.
 I’ve tried to put everything here but I haven’t included a few things in this photo… namely my underwear 😉

-If you want to find out more about my minimalist wardobe and how to create one, check out my previous post.
+Read more about my minimalist wardobe and how to create one.

 how to pack a minimalist suitcase